ruromero/workflow-impl/README.md

 #### Event Expression evaluation
 According to the specification Event States wait for events to happen before triggering one or more functions.
-Event states can have multiple events, and each event has an event-expression which defines which outside events they should trigger upon.
+Event states can have multiple events, and each event has an event which defines which outside events they should trigger upon.

 This project provides two event expression evaluator implementations.